Ryu Shiva

 Ryu Shiva (born 1959) is a South Korean poet and literary critic.

-Life
+Biography

 Ryu Shiva was born in 1959 in Okcheon, Chungcheongbuk-do.
 His birth name is An Jaechan.
 He attended Kyung Hee University for Korean literature on a creative writing scholarship.
-When he was in his second year of university, he won the Korea Times’s “New Writer's Contest” with a poem called "Achim" (아침, which translates to "morning" in English).
-From 1980 to 1982, he was a member of ‘Siundong’ with Park Deokgyu, Lee Moon-jae, Ha Jaebong, and Nam Jinwoo.
+When he was in his second year of university, he won the Korea Times's "New Writer's Contest" with a poem called "Achim" (아침, which translates to "morning" in English).
+From 1980 to 1982, he was a member of 'Siundong' with Park Deokgyu, Lee Moon-jae, Ha Jaebong, and Nam Jinwoo.
 In 1983 he left the group and concentrated on translating various meditation books.